After 169 hospitals, a dad finally got the Covid-19 care he needed -- and changed dozens of skeptics' minds – KION546

 Robby Walker lost 50 pounds while he was hospitalized with Covid-19.
 After weeks of muscle erosion, the formerly sturdy construction business owner who exercised at the gym daily now struggles to stand up.

+It’s not clear how much Robby’s combined medical care will cost, nor how much insurance might help.
+But Susan said she’s already seen more than $800,000 in charges and had to dig into the couple’s retirement savings to help pay more than $100,000 out of pocket.

-He got emotional when he talked about how hard Susan and other family members worked to find life-saving treatment for him.
+Robby got emotional when he talked about how hard Susan and other family members worked to find life-saving care for him.

 “I couldn’t be more proud of her,” Robby said, crying.
 “She’s my hero.”